Home » Water Softening » Water Softener Guides » Water Softener regeneration Process: Frequency & Problems

 Common Regeneration Problems

-Not all these problems warrant a call to a professional plumber or technician.
+Of course, no machine runs smoothly forever.
+As with all appliances, there are common issues that prevent softeners from operating efficiently.
 So, let’s see why they occur and what you can do to deal with them or prevent them.

 Water Softener Rusty After Regeneration